Recovering Risk-Neutral Moments from Options: Pricing errors, spanning, and the projection-implied distribution

-\end{prop} This result may appear surprising at first because the projection method seems global, in the sense that each coefficient estimate depends on the full set of strikes.
-However, results from the series regression literature suggest that it depends on the number of basis functions: when the number of strikes is small the estimator is effectively global, whereas as the strike grid becomes dense the projection behaves increasingly like a local method (see, e.g., \citet[Section 20.7]{hansen2022econometrics}).
+This result may appear surprising at first because the projection method seems global, in the sense that each coefficient estimate depends on the full set of strikes.
+However, results from the series regression literature suggest that it depends on the number of basis functions: when the number of strikes is small the estimator is effectively global, whereas as the strike grid becomes dense the projection behaves increasingly like a local method (see, e.g., \citet[Section 20.7]{hansen2022econometrics}).\footnote{In Internet Appendix \ref{app:conv_rate} we also prove that projection and the CM approximation converge with the same speed to the true risk-neutral expectation, under the same assumptions of Proposition \ref{prop:cm_proj_weights}.}

 Why, then, prefer the projection method?
 First, the results above are asymptotic and may not accurately describe the finite-sample behavior that is relevant in practice.
-Second, Proposition \ref{prop:cm_proj_sameWeight} relies on idealized assumptions, such as a uniformly spaced strike grid and a mesh that becomes dense all the way to the endpoints of $A$.
-When either assumption fails, as is typical in option data, the asymptotic approximation in Proposition \ref{prop:cm_proj_sameWeight} need not hold, and the implied portfolio weights can differ substantially from those obtained by a CM type approximation.
+Second, Proposition \ref{prop:cm_proj_weights} relies on idealized assumptions, such as a uniformly spaced strike grid and a mesh that becomes dense all the way to the endpoints of $A$.
+Furthermore, in most applications the risk-neutral measure is supported on $\R_{++}$ and not on a bounded interval.
+Hence, when any of these assumptions fails, as is typical in option data, the asymptotic approximation in Proposition \ref{prop:cm_proj_weights} need not hold, and the implied portfolio weights can differ substantially from those obtained by the CM approximation.
+Indeed, in simulation (Section~\ref{sec:simulate}) the projection portfolio is more accurate than the CM portfolio by orders of magnitude, and in the empirical application (Section~\ref{sec:target_zone}) it significantly reduces out-of-sample hedging error.

-It is therefore desirable to derive a finite-sample bound that does not rely on these assumptions.
-The next proposition provides an exact finite-sample bound on the projection error.